-I, Didi Aaftink, have been with KLM Health Services since 2006 as an occupational health physician.
-I joined the international department in 2010 and am responsible for managing the international medical care and doctors network for crews, expats and local staff in the Asia region.
-Before coming to KLM Health Services, I worked as an occupational physician for a wide range of international companies.
-I lived and worked abroad for many years.
-Besides Occupational Health, I am also specialised in aviation medicine, travel medicine and emergency medicine.
+Didi Aaftink has been with KLM Health Services since 2006 till 2019 as an occupational health physician.
+She joined the international department in 2010 and was responsible for managing the international medical care and doctors network for crews, expats and local staff in the Asia region.
+Before coming to KLM Health Services, she worked as an occupational physician for a wide range of international companies.
+She lived and worked abroad for many years.
+Besides Occupational Health, she’s also specialised in aviation medicine, travel medicine and emergency medicine.

 Our reasons for travelling are diverse – business, visiting friends and relatives, attending a wedding, or maybe just a holiday you’ve been looking forward to for so long.
 Everything is arranged for your upcoming trip and flight.
 Then, just a few days before departure you discover you’re pregnant!
 Will flying be dangerous, whether for yourself or the unborn child?
 Are there health risks associated?
 Read more about pregnancy and travelling.

 The countdown to the Olympic Games has begun.
 Very soon, thousands of athletes will start travelling to Rio de Janeiro in the hope of giving a record performance to the cheers of tens of thousands of fans.
 Are you planning to go to Rio?
 If so, please read these tips.
 Many illnesses are easy to prevent if you get the right vaccinations or take the necessary precautions.
 Are you travelling to Brazil?
 Ten health tips.